UKHomeOffice/asl-prototypes/README.md

 Run `npm ci` to install dependencies

-To start the prototype run `npm start`
+To start the prototype run `npm run dev`

 The prototype will then be visible on [http://localhost:3000](http://localhost:3000)